quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * The config rotation bits ({{config-rotation}}) may not correspond to an active configuration.
 Note: a packet with a DCID with config ID codepoint 0b111 (see
-{{config-failover}}) is always routable.
+{{config-failover}}) is always unroutable.
-* The DCID might not be long enough for the decoder to process.
+* If the packet header encodes the DCID length, the DCID might not be long enough for the decoder to process.
 * The extracted server mapping might not correspond to an active server.

+If the load balancer has knowledge that all servers in the pool are encoding CID length in the first octet (see {{length-self-encoding}}), additional checks are possible based on that self-encoded length:

+* It does not match the CID length in a long header.
+* It is not valid for a QUIC version the packet is known to encode.
+* It is too short for the decoder to process using the indicated config ID.

-All other DCIDs are routable.
+DCIDs that do not meet any of these criteria are routable.

-Load balancers MUST forward packets with routable DCIDs to a server in accordance with the chosen routing algorithm.
-Exception: if the load balancer can parse the QUIC packet and makes a routing decision depending on the contents (e.g., the SNI in a TLS client hello), it MAY route in accordance with this instead.
-However, load balancers MUST always route long header packets it cannot parse in accordance with the DCID (see {{version-invariance}}).

-Load balancers SHOULD drop short header packets with unroutable DCIDs.

-When forwarding a packet with a long header and unroutable DCID, load balancers MUST use a fallback algorithm as specified in {{fallback-algorithm}}.

-Load balancers MAY drop packets with long headers and unroutable DCIDs if and only if it knows that the encoded QUIC version does not allow an unroutable DCID in a packet with that signature.
-For example, a load balancer can safely drop a QUIC version 1 Handshake packet with an unroutable DCID, as a version 1 Handshake packet sent to a QUIC-LB routable server will always have a server-generated routable CID.
-The prohibition against dropping packets with long headers remains for unknown QUIC versions.

-Furthermore, while the load balancer function MUST NOT otherwise drop long header packets, the device might implement other security policies, outside the scope of this specification, that might force a drop.

-Servers that receive packets with unroutable CIDs MUST use the available mechanisms to induce the client to use a routable CID in future packets.
-In QUIC version 1, this requires using a routable CID in the Source CID field of server-generated long headers.

 ## Fallback Algorithms {#fallback-algorithm}